 Columbia-experienced staff also recognized that extreme river flows associated with either failure of upriver dams or a region-wide, maximum-postulated natural event (maximum snow melt combined with maximum rainfall yielding a many-times-greater than 500-year flood in the region’s rivers and tributaries) could inundate the Tri-City area to the extent that local bridges become inaccessible and local roads and highways through Richland become fully inundated and impassable.

-While such an extreme flooding event would take several days to reach maximum impact, and would not at all reach safety-related equipment at Columbia Generating Station, it could temporarily delay subsequent shift staffing, resupply of non-essential materials, or arrival of emergency response personnel (who could be summoned to respond to an un-related, subsequent emergency at the site).
-Access to the site from the west would remain unimpeded and therefore the western access route would be used.
+While such an extreme flooding event would take several days to reach maximum impact, and would not at all reach safety-related equipment at Columbia Generating Station, it could temporarily delay subsequent shift staffing, resupply of non-essential materials, or arrival of emergency response workers (who could be summoned to respond to an un-related, subsequent emergency at the site).
+Access to the site from the west would remain unimpeded.

-Columbia is designed to be self-contained, using stored on-site supplies of essential items such as a minimum 7-day diesel fuel supply for each of its three giant emergency diesel generators.
-These essential, on-site supplies are of sufficient quantity to allow Columbia to safely shut down should extreme flooding occur.
+The station stores on-site supplies of essential items, such as a minimum 7-day diesel fuel supply for each of its three giant emergency diesel generators.
+These supplies allow Columbia to safely shut down should extreme flooding occur.
 Columbia also has signed agreements to obtain additional emergency equipment and other supplies from two industry regional response centers located in Memphis, Tenn. and Phoenix, Ariz., each with a response time of 24 hours.
 Additionally, Columbia has a mutual support agreement with industry peers and other nuclear reactor operations.
 In addition, Columbia has procedures in place to guide the process of coordinating with offsite civil incident commanders charged with prioritizing distribution of limited resources in the event of a community-wide event.